microsoft/SQL_LogScout/README.md

    - Tempdb contention info from SQL DMVs/system views
    - Linked Server metadata (SQL DMVs/system views)
    - Service Broker configuration information (SQL DMVs/system views)
-1. **DetailedPerf scenario** collects the same info that the GeneralPerf scenario.
+2. **DetailedPerf scenario** collects the same info that the GeneralPerf scenario.
 The difference is in the Extended event trace
    - GeneralPerf scenario
    - Extended Event trace captures same as GeneralPerf.
 In addition in the same trace it captures statement level starting/completed events and actual XML query plans (for completed queries)
+3. **Replication scenario** collects all the Basic scenario logs plus SQL Replication, Change Data Capture (CDC) and Change Tracking (CT) information
+   - Basic Scenario
+   - Replication, CDC, CT diagnostic info (SQL DMVs/system views)
-1. **AlwaysOn scenario** collects all the Basic scenario logs as well as Always On configuration information from DMVs
+4. **AlwaysOn scenario** collects all the Basic scenario logs as well as Always On configuration information from DMVs
    - Basic scenario
    - Always On diagnostic info (SQL DMVs/system views)
    - Always On [Data Movement Latency Xevent ](https://techcommunity.microsoft.com/t5/sql-server-support/troubleshooting-data-movement-latency-between-synchronous-commit/ba-p/319141)
-1. **Replication scenario** collects all the Basic scenario logs plus SQL Replication, Change Data Capture (CDC) and Change Tracking (CT) information
+5. **Network Trace** collects a Netsh-based network trace from the machine where SQL LogSout is running.
+The output is an .ETL file
+6. **Memory** - collects
-   - Basic Scenario
+   - Basic scenario
+   - Performance Monitor counters for SQL Server instance and general OS counters
-   - Replication, CDC, CT diagnostic info (SQL DMVs/system views)
+   - Memory diagnostic info from SQL DMVs/system views
+7. **Generate Memory Dumps** - allows to collect one or more memory dumps of SQL Server family of processes (SQL Server, SSAS, SSIS, SSRS, SQL Agent).
+If multiple dumps are select, the number of dumps and the interval between them is customizable.
+Also the type of dump is offered as a choice (mini dump, mini with indirect memory, filtered (SQL Server), full.
+8.  **Windows Performance Recorder (WPR)** Here you can execute a sub-scenario depending on the knd of problem you want to address.
+These subscenarios are:
+    - CPU - collects Windows performance data about CPU-related activities performed by processes and the OS
+    - Heap and Virtual memory - collects Windows performance data about memory allocations (virtual and heap memory)performed by processes and the OS
+    - Disk and File I/O - collects Windows performance data about I/O performance performed by processes and the OS
+    - Filter drivers - collects performance data about filter driver activity on the system (OS)

 # Sample output